Cole Swindell Interview - All Of It album, Songwriting

 Country Star Cole Swindell Talks About His New Album All Of It, His Hit “Break Up In The End,” And His Songwriting

 Over the past five years, singer/songwriter Cole Swindell has emerged as a consistent hitmaker in country music.
-His current single, “Break Up in the End,” is about to become his eighth Top 10 country hit as an artist.
+His current single, “Break Up in the End,” has become his eighth Top 10 country hit as an artist.
 Swindell has just released his third album All Of It (on Warner Bros.
 Nashville Records), which contains several other songs that are potential singles.

 Originally from Georgia, Swindell has also co-written hit songs for other artists.
 Impressively, he co-wrote the big hit “This Is How We Roll” for Florida Georgia Line.
 He’s also co-written about 10 songs for Luke Bryan including the hit, “Roller Coaster.”
 In addition, Swindell co-wrote the hits “Get Me Some of That” for Thomas Rhett and “Outta My Head” for Craig Campbell.